-Motorist Claims Involving Underinsured (minimal insurance coverage) and Uninsured (no insurance coverage)
+Motorist Claims Involving Underinsured (minimal insurance) and Uninsured (no insurance) Coverage

-Underinsured and uninsured motorist policies are optional and provide an extra layer of protection.
-Basically, these policies offer coverage when someone is injured in a Michigan car accident and then finds himself or herself without enough benefits to cover the injuries, or finds that the at-fault driver doesn’t have any car insurance.
+Underinsured and uninsured motorist coverage is optional and provides an extra layer of protection.
+Basically, these policies offer coverage when someone is injured in a Michigan car accident and then finds himself or herself without enough benefits to cover all the injuries, or finds that the at-fault driver doesn’t have any car insurance at all.

-An underinsured (UIM) motorist policy will fill the gap when the value of the injured person’s liability claim exceeds the amount of the at-fault (negligent) driver’s insurance policy.
+An underinsured (UIM) motorist policy comes into play when the value of the injured person’s liability claim (also called an “auto negligence claim“) exceeds the amount of the at-fault (negligent) driver’s insurance policy.

 An uninsured (UM) motorist policy applies when the negligent driver has no insurance at all.
-In Michigan, more than 20% of all drivers are operating their vehicles without the required no-fault insurance.
-In other words, Michigan drivers have a 1 in 5 chance of being in a car accident with a person who has no insurance.
-For example, uninsured motorist coverage would apply if you’re ever in a hit-and-run crash.
+In Michigan, more than 20% of all drivers are operating their vehicles without the required no-fault insurance, meaning that motorists have a 1 in 5 chance of being in a car accident with a person without any insurance.
+For example, uninsured motorist coverage would apply if you’re ever in a hit-and-run car crash.

 Be Cautious: Special Conditions May Apply

-Uninsured and underinsured policies are not required in order to have valid Michigan no-fault insurance.
+Uninsured and underinsured motorist policies are not required in order to have valid Michigan no-fault insurance.
 Rather, these coverages are a choice.
-As such, uninsured and underinsured policies are not directly regulated by the Michigan Auto No-Fault Law, and certain special conditions may apply in order to make a claim for benefits.
+As such, uninsured and underinsured policies are not directly regulated by the Michigan auto no-fault law, and certain special conditions may apply in order to make a claim for benefits.